SatoshiumAI/.github/announcements.md

 **🏛️ U.S. Government Releases Digital Asset Strategy Report** —
 The White House issued its long-awaited digital assets report under Executive Order 14178, outlining regulatory pathways and acknowledging Bitcoin's role as a long-term sovereign-grade asset.
 The Satoshium project will incorporate insights from the report into upcoming trust and governance modules.

 ---

-### July 28, 2025
-**🧠 Music Video #3 Released: Rise of the Signal** — Published third Satoshium music video, focusing on decentralized AI agents governed by protocol.
-Visual scenes, lyrics, and symbolic direction were shaped to reflect the transition from black-box AI to cryptographic transparency.
-YouTube debut: [Rise of the Signal](https://youtu.be/ZiM4jTuXbfI).

----